stungeye/Programming-1-Notes/docs/05-introduction-to-cpp/00-introduction-to-cpp.md

 Upon completion of this module, you should be able to:

+- Describe the three-part C++ build process.
 - Use comments in your C++ code.
 - Store data in variables and constants.
+- Understand the purpose for, and limits of, the primitive data types.
-- Output variables to the console for debugging purposed.
+- Output variables to the console.
+- Fetch user input from the keyboard.
 - Perform math operations on numbers and numeric variables.
 - Code various conditional and looping structures.
 - Define and use your own functions.
+- Use header files to forward declare functions.
 - Understand C++ scoping rules.